-The Summer Institute for Online Teaching (SIOT) will run a third session from June 15-July 2.
-In this 3-week program, participants learn about instructional design and nationally-recognized quality standards, legal and ethical issues related to online courses, authentic assessments, research-based principles of instruction, and strategies for managing time and communication in online courses.
-For more information, see the SIOT homepage.
+During the Summer Institute for Online Teaching (SIOT) participants learn about instructional design and nationally-recognized quality standards, legal and ethical issues related to online courses, authentic assessments, research-based principles of instruction, and strategies for managing time and communication in online courses.
+For more information and access to the self-guided version, see the SIOT homepage.

 This resource aims to provide the essentials needed to teach online whether a course is fully or partially online.

-Given the challenges face-to-face learning presents to UNL in the fall it is important to create a broad framework for teaching and learning that allows the University to be prepared for any eventuality, and that ensures equitable treatment of its students no matter what their situation might be.
+Given the challenges face-to-face learning presented in the fall of 2020, it is important to create a broad framework for teaching and learning that allows the university to be prepared for any eventuality, and that ensures equitable treatment of its students no matter what their situation might be.
 Students who are unable to attend classes for whatever reason should not be disadvantaged.
 Simultaneously this framework should facilitate the needs of instructors to tailor their materials, activities, and styles to the demands of their own disciplines.